kbase/kb_sdk/doc/kb_sdk_make_ui.md

             }
         },
 ```

+There are many additional interface options available.
+One of the best ways to learn is to look at [this gallery](https://narrative.kbase.us/narrative/ws.23109.obj.1) which contains the a variety of KBase apps along with the spec file that generated the user interface.

 #### B .
 Configure passing variables from Narrative Input to SDK method.

 In the 'behavior' section of the spec.json, the output of the user interface is mapped to input to your function.